 There’s a new book by Zimbabwean writer NoViolet Bulawayo: We Need New Names.
 Granta published an extract here.
 The New York Times calls it a “stunning novel”.
 Also read Bulawayo’s short story, “Blak Power,” published by Guernica earlier this month.

 More new fiction: Belgian-Nigerian writer Chika Unigwe’s new novel “De Zwarte Messias” (“The Black Messiah”) was launched in Antwerp this week.
 An English edition will most probably follow soon.
 The story is based on the life of Olaudah Equiano, Nigerian pioneer of the abolitionist cause.
 The English translation of the original Dutch title (“The Black Messiah”) is mine, but you never know with these Dutch editors.
-See the atrocious cover and translation publisher De Geus has come up with recently for Binyavanga Wainaina’s One Day I Will Write About This Place:
+See the atrocious cover that publisher De Geus has come up with for the Dutch translation of Binyavanga Wainaina’s One Day I Will Write About This Place.